citrus/spree_drop_shipping/README.md

 Installation
 ------------

-Here's how you'll install spree_drop_shipping into your existing spree site:
+Here's how to install spree_drop_shipping into your existing spree site:

 Add the following to your Gemfile: